 When developing the reporting criteria, existing regulations need to be considered.
-Criteria given in EU regulations like the Battery Regulation need to be included in this reporting scheme.
-This reporting should be mandatory for all the production sites of an EU-based company, both within the EU and abroad.
-The set of criteria should not only include environmental issues but also social data on local development. (see also target responsible procurement milestone 'local & regional development')
+Criteria given in EU regulations like the Battery Regulation need to be included in this reporting scheme.26 This reporting should be mandatory for all the production sites of an EU-based company, both within the EU and abroad.
+The set of criteria should not only include environmental issues but also social data on local development. (see also target responsible procurement milestone 'Promoting local development through local procurement')